 Section 6.1

-Standing Committees may be created by the Steering Committee to further the administration of the Coalition in meeting its purpose.
-Each Standing Committee shall prepare a plan of work for review and report to the Steering Committee.
+Standing Committees may be created by the Board of Directors to further the administration of the Coalition in meeting its purpose.
+Each Standing Committee shall prepare a plan of work for review and report to the Board of Directors.
 The Chair or Vice Chair shall be considered ex-officio members of all committees.

 Section 6.2